Kyrylo234/image_to_stl/README.md

 # 🖼️ Image To STL

-Convert any images into 3D printable STL models with Python!
+Convert any image into 3D printable STL models with Python!
 This project applies image processing techniques to generate 3D cuboids from pixel intensities, perfect for 3D printing enthusiasts.

 ## 💻 Demo
 <p align="center">